kushv818/embedded-onboarding/README.md

 b) you do not pass a knowledge check at the end, or

-c) you demonstrate that you cannot or should not be allowed to operate independently in this team.
+c) you demonstrate that you should not be allowed to operate independently in this team.

 ## Notice